Operation Exodus (WWII operation)

-Operation Exodus was the code name for the airborne repatriation of former British prisoners of war from mainland Europe in the closing stages of the Second World War.
-Conducted by the Royal Air Force between April and May 1945, the operation used modified Avro Lancaster bombers and other aircraft to transport liberated servicemen from collection airfields in Germany, Belgium and France to reception centres across the United Kingdom.
-By 1 June 1945, approximately 3,500 flights had returned 75,000 ex-prisoners of war to Britain.
+Operation Exodus was a large-scale airlift conducted by the Royal Air Force in April and May 1945 to repatriate British prisoners of war liberated in the closing stages of the Second World War.
+Planned and executed by RAF Bomber Command, the operation used modified Avro Lancaster heavy bombers and other aircraft to collect former prisoners from airfields in Germany, Belgium and France and return them to reception centres in the United Kingdom.

+By early May, up to five hundred men a day were passing through the main collection airfield at Juvincourt, and by the end of the month a total of around 3,500 flights had returned approximately 75,000 former prisoners to Britain.
+Although the operation was completed successfully, two aircraft were lost in accidents, resulting in sixty-one fatalities.

 Background

-Following the liberation of Europe by allied forces, an urgent need emerged to promptly repatriate ex-prisoners of war (POWs) to Britain.
-This urgency was precipitated by the release of hundreds of thousands of British PoWs being liberated.
+Following the liberation of Europe by allied forces, an urgent need emerged to promptly repatriate the recently liberated hundreds of thousands of British ex-prisoners of war (POWs).
 In response, RAF command opted to repurpose Lancaster bomber planes into transport aircraft for this vital mission, each configured to transport 24 men along with a minimal crew.

 The chosen reception airfields for these repatriation flights included Westcott, Oakley, Cosford, in Shropshire, Dunsfold in Surrey and Wing in Buckinghamshire.
 Additionally, designated collection airfields were established in Lübeck, Germany, Brussels, Belgium and Juvincourt, France.